MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/adjust-lease.md

 IFRS 16 states that a lessee must revalue the lease liability to reflect changes to the lease payments (Paragraph 39).

-For both ASC 842 and IFRS 16 users, the lease is remeasured to reflect the change in the present value of [future?] minimum lease payments (PVFMLP).
+For organizations that adhere to ASC 842 or IFRS 16, the lease is remeasured to reflect the change in the present value of [future?] minimum lease payments (PVFMLP).
 If there is an increase to the PVFMLP, the journal entry created will be a debit to the right-of-use asset (ROU) and a credit to the lease liability for the difference between the new PVFMLP and prior PVFMLP.
 A decrease in the present value of future minimum lease payments will debit the lease liability and credit the right-of-use asset for the difference.

 Should the adjustment decrease the ROU asset past 0, the remainder will be credited to the gain on lease modification posting account specified on the **Lease posting accounts** page.
 The system accounts for these transactions and other adjustment entries such as classification changes, initial direct costs, lease incentives, prepayments, and dismantling costs arising from lease modifications.